ost-cas-fee-adv-22-23/app-helloworld/README.md

 ### Architecture

-The decisions are:
+The decisions:
-- Each member of the project can decided which knowledge she or he wants to acquire during thw development.
+- Each member of the project decides which knowledge she or he wants to acquire during thw development of the app
 - Implemented rest calls to [qwacker API](https://qwacker-api-http-prod-4cxdci3drq-oa.a.run.app/rest/#/) with [Axios](https://axios-http.com/)
 - Used [TanStack Query](https://tanstack.com/query/latest) for fetch.
-Only for the mutation of data.
+Only for the mutation of data
-  - Here only the mutation of the write card is build with TanStack Query and the other with Axios fetch.This was on purpose mention before.
+  - Here only the mutation of the write card is build with TanStack Query and the other post in the comments detail is with Axios fetch.
+This was on purpose mention before.
-- Every page or component which needs a state has its own hooks.
+- Every page or component which needs a state has its own hooks
   - The [useReducer](https://react.dev/reference/react/useReducer) was preferred, even it has only one action.
 The decision is made for the future development
 - Emphasis was placed on the mobile & desktop view
 - NextJS [Middleware](https://nextjs.org/docs/advanced-features/middleware) is used to redirect to certain page, when the response is not as excepted or session is expired
-- Disable Buttons are used if the click generates a asynchronous rest call
+- Disabled button is used if the click generates a asynchronous rest post call

 ### Rendering Strategies